nicola-ferrarese/rasPi-Home-Lab/README.md

 # Raspberry Pi Home Lab 🏡

+## Getting Started
+You will need:
+- A configured domain (static or dynamic)
+- Port 443 and 80 open in your router and pointing to your server, caddy will handle TLS and SSL
+- Create beforehand a docker network called "homelab-network"
+- Configure accordingly the .env file, present in <project-root>/deploy

+Then, all you have to do is docker compose up & enjoy :D

 ## Introduction 📚

 Welcome to the Raspberry Pi Home Lab project!
 This project aims to provide a comprehensive and user-friendly way to set up a home server using your Raspberry Pi.
 The server includes monitoring, media downloading, and media serving functionalities, all secured and managed by Caddy.